 The spine is particularly vulnerable in the event of a crash, however, these injuries are often difficult to notice until hours or even days after a crash.

 Spinal cord injuries are, of course, extremely serious in nature, and can result in permanent disabilities.
 The victim may be left paralyzed for life, and may have to depend on others even for basic activities.
-In this post, our St. Louis auto accident attorney will discuss the four of the most common spinal cord injuries that can result from car accident.

 Four common spinal injuries in car accidents